 - Tablet: 7 inches and above

 You should go for a size between 5 inches to 6 inches.
 Bigger phones are preferable only for gaming enthusiasts or people who frequently watch videos and movies.
-And you should avoid phones below 4.7 inch as they are too small to operate.
+And you should avoid phones below 4.7 inches as they are too small to operate.
 While phones above 6 inches are too big to use comfortably for people who travel a lot.
 Read whats the perfect smartphone screen size for you.